July 12-17, 2015 Overnight Camp near Mt. Rainier south of Seattle WA

 Ages 13-17: Space is available; no prerequisite.

-Ages 18 & Up: You may participate in the Wilderness Survival Training & Trek also running simultaneously.
+Parents: You may participate the separate Wilderness Survival Training & Trek running simultaneously on site.

 Wilderness Survival Training including traditional fire by friction, emergency shelters, wild foods, and more.
 Takes place at the foot of Mt.
 Rainier Nat’l park with additional pickup/dropoff options in Seattle & Tacoma.

 This is your chance to live like Sam Gribley in the popular book My Side of the Mountain by Jean Craighead George.
-This camp is also a prerequisite for attending the Zombie Apocalypse Survival Challenge taking place simultaneously on site.
+This camp is also a prerequisite for attending the Traditional Living Skills Camp taking place simultaneously on site, as well as the Zombie Apocalypse Survival Challenge taking place the following week.
 By the end of this camp week, you’ll never feel dependent on matches again as you learn the traditional ways of starting fire by friction, you’ll find and build natural shelters in case of wilderness emergency, and discover the natural ‘heated mattress used for extra warmth as we sleep out under the stars.
 You’ll learn the most critical wild edible plants for survival, and if you like, forage for grubs and other delectable insects which are a safe source of protein in survival situations.
 You’ll navigate through the woods and gather around the fire for storytelling, music and nighttime games, gaining comfort in nature so that you never have to carry a heavy tent or sleeping bag again, let alone get anything else from the store!